willstepp/writings/hunger/hunger.md

 The bucket he carried in his left hand started to blister the palms so he switched it to the right.
 But then after an hour it began to blister the right and he switched again.
 This time there was no avoiding the blisters and he knew when the skin broke because it was a sharp pain now.

 His legs hurt.
 His back was sore.
 He rested in a field of tall grass.
 He went to the river bank and dunked his head under.
 The cold revitalized him.
 He cupped some water and drank it down.
 Then he sat in the grass and ate a few pieces of the fried bread.
-His energy returned.
+It nourished him.

 That is enough progress for today, he said aloud.